-NAME OF COURSE: Advanced English IV

-PREREQUISITE: English III or Advanced
+NAME OF COURSE: Advanced English IV LENGTH OF CLASS: two semesters PREREQUISITE: English III or Advanced

 English III, and application

 This year-long course involves the study of both composition and literature during separate semesters.
 One semester includes an in-depth study of literature of authors from the Americas, Europe, Asia, and Africa.
 Selections will encompass numerous periods of history.
 Upon entering the course, students will be expected to write in analytical essay form.